Yan Gomes Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.87 team ERA ranks ninth across all league pitching staffs.
+- The Padres have a 3.80 team ERA that ranks eighth among all league pitching staffs.

-- Padres pitchers combine to give up the ninth-fewest home runs in baseball (60 total, 1.1 per game).
+- The Padres surrender the ninth-fewest home runs in baseball (60 total, one per game).

-- His most recent appearance came on Sunday against the New York Yankees, when the right-hander went 2 2/3 innings, surrendering seven earned runs while giving up seven hits.
+- The lefty last appeared on Tuesday against the Miami Marlins, when he went four innings, allowing three earned runs while giving up seven hits.

-- In 10 games this season, the 36-year-old has a 4.61 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .244 to opposing hitters.
+- In eight games this season, the 23-year-old has an ERA of 4.28, with 5.9 strikeouts per nine innings.
+Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.